Suspense

 “Radio’s Outstanding Theatre of Thrills!”

-A fixture on the CBS Radio Network, SUSPENSE was the longest-running anthology series on American radio.
+A fixture on the CBS Radio Network for twenty years, SUSPENSE was the longest-running anthology series on American radio.
 It made its debut in June of 1942 and was on the air for the next two decades — an incredible twenty year run.

 RADIO